astralarya/patterns-shell/README.md

     * *template-remote* - Generate functions to connect to a server via SSH, push/pull files via SCP, and setup key authorization.
 * **sourcedir**
     * *template-sourcedir* - Generate script to source all files in a directory
-        * NOTE: this template function does not behave correctly in process substitution
-          Save the output to a file and source that instead

 For detailed descriptions of these functions and the code they generate,
 see `templates/README.md`